 Test Cases

-When creating a new project, you can select one or more methodologies or checklists to apply to the project - referred to as Test Suites.
+When creating a new project, you can select one or more testing methodologies or checklists to apply to the project - referred to as Test Suites.
 Each test suite has a collection of test cases which gets assigned to the project.

 A test suite helps:

-- Clients understand exactly what was tested on the project;
+Clients understand exactly what was tested on the project;

-- Developers/Engineers link test cases to vulnerabilities;
+Developers/Engineers link test cases to vulnerabilities;

-- Pentesters structure their testing in a methodical, consistent & standardized way;
+Pentesters structure their testing in a methodical, consistent & standardized way;

 Test cases can provide valuable insight into a penetration test or audit.
 It shows:

-- What was tested
+What was tested

-- When it was tested
+When it was tested

-- Who tested it
+Who tested it

-- What was the status
+What was the status

-- Supporting evidence
+Supporting evidence

-- Whether test case failed
+Whether test case passed, failed or remediated

-To view the test cases assigned to the project, click on Test Cases from the project menu.
+To view the test cases assigned to the project, click on Test Cases

-Test cases by default are set to Not Tested.
+Test cases by default are set to Not Tested

 Authorized users can update the status of a test case to any of the following:

-- Not Tested
+Not Tested

-- Testing In Progress
+Testing In Progress

-- Tested
+Tested

-- Not Applicable
+Not Applicable

 You can update a test case by clicking on the status of the test case and selecting an option from the drop-down menu.